srobotta/reveal-tools/README.md

 All placeholders in the template that are not used will be removed.
 Encoding e.g. use the correct html entites must be observed by the user, the script does a simple replacement only.

+There are two placeholders, that must be present in the template so that all functionality works.
+These placeholders cannot be set via the yaml header in the markup files.
+The special placeholders in the template are:

+- `{{__slides__}}`: The slides from the markup are inserted here.
+- `{{__theme__}}`: The theme name is put in here.
+This can be controlled via the `-c` switch and defaults to "black".